-The HSE define a person as a competent safety advisor ... where he has sufficient training and experience or knowledge and other qualities to enable him properly to assist in undertaking the measures".
+The HSE defines a person as a competent safety advisor ... where he has sufficient training and experience or knowledge and other qualities to enable him properly to assist in undertaking the measures".

 More complicated situations will require the competent person to have a higher level of knowledge and experience.
 More complex or highly technical situations will call for specific applied knowledge and skills which can be offered by appropriately qualified specialists.

-The terms Competent Person or Persons regularly occur throughout the Health and Safety at Work Act and the regulations under the act, the term competent person is generally acepted as a person who has the required experience, knowledge, training, qualificications and other qualities to undertake the required undertaking without risk to themselves others, who is willing to learn new ideas, knowledge and information and who knows their own limitations.
+The terms Competent Person or Persons regularly occur throughout the Health and Safety at Work Act and the regulations under the Act, the term competent person is generally accepted as a person who has the required experience, knowledge, training, qualifications and other qualities to undertake the required undertaking without risk to themselves others, who is willing to learn new ideas, knowledge and information and who knows their own limitations.
 Please bear this in mind when appointing staff and contractors who will need to be competent.

 Risk Assessment is one of the main underpinning factors of health and safety, the Management of Health and Safety at Work Regulations 1999 make it a legal requirement for employers and businesses of all sizes to make a suitable and sufficient assessment to the health and safety of employees and others that may be affected by their actions.
 The identification of hazards and an assessment of the likelihood of harm occurring and its consequences allows you to develop measures to reduce the risks posed by the type of work you intend to carry out.